lleugen/self-reference/README.md

-# update: a program that prints it's source code without taking any input is called a 'quine'
+### update: a program that prints its source code without taking any input is called a 'quine'
 After the famous mathematician.
 Here is an example in C: